Renaitre1111/poetic_re/POETIC_Rebuttal.md

 R1: Reviewer 9M95

-We sincerely appreciate the time and effort you dedicated to reviewing our paper.
-In the following response, we aim to address your main concern and provide further clarification.
+We sincerely appreciate your comprehensive review and valuable suggestions.
+Your detailed questions have significantly helped us clarify our experimental settings and strengthen the paper.
+We have addressed your concerns point-by-point below and are happy to provide further details if you have any additional questions.

 > Q1: Range of property values